danruiyot/WordpressTheme101/README.md

-"'About this theme
+#About this theme
 This is a bootstrap base theme.
-Its is simple and light
+Its is simple and light.
+Download install and even better, upgrade